|

 ANTI-SHIPPING WEAPONS

-Harpoon, manufactured by McDonnell Douglas of the USA, is an extremely powerful anti-shipping missile that is carried in the bomb bay of the Nimrod MR2.
+The US-designed Harpoon is an extremely powerful anti ship missile that is carried in the bomb bay of the Nimrod MR2.

 The warhead is extremely powerful and a hit from Harpoon is almost certain to result in the destruction or disablement of a major surface vessel.